 - Low paid clicks (if this number is high, it means Google Ads will steal clicks from you in the SERPs)

 - Low searches without clicks (if this number is high, it typically means Google presented the searcher with the answer in the SERP that didn’t require a click.
-For example, the current time)
+For example, “what’s the current time?”)

-Example of the search query “what’s the current time.”
-These types of queries require no further action by the searcher because Google displays the answer in the SERP.
+These queries require no further action by the searcher because Google displays the answer in the SERP.

 Keywords Everywhere (Free)

 Keywords Everywhere is a browser extension for Chrome and Firefox.
-It returns keywords for not only your search term but all related keywords (e.g., it pulls the People Also Search For and Related searches from Google and Bing).
+It returns keywords for both your search term and all related keywords (e.g., it pulls the People Also Search For and Related searches from Google and Bing).

 There is a paid version of this tool that lets you see volume data in multiple properties, including:

 - Google Trends